Home Articles David and Faye

 Many of the correspondents on the Our-Kids/Adults list have been developing practical responses to this set of inter-related questions for years -- working in such diverse areas as:

-bulletthe people who are 'supported' are without power.
-Services, housing and financial arrangements are virtually always controlled by 'others' -- professionals, public decision-makers, bureaucrats, and direct service workers
+bulletThe people who are 'supported' are without power.
+Services, housing and financial arrangements are virtually always controlled by others -- professionals, public decision-makers, bureaucrats, and service providers;

-bulletthere is an extensive pattern of creating groups of individuals and families who are all struggling with the same problems of disability, economic and social instability, or social instability -- we are all aware of dysfunctional public housing 'communities' which are not communities at all
+bulletThere is an extensive history of creating groups of individuals and families who are all struggling with the same problems of disability, economic instability, or social instability.
+We are all aware of dysfunctional public housing 'communities' which are not communities at all;

 First, we followed a principle of separating the 'provision of housing' from the 'provision of services' -- making services flexible, portable, and distinctly separate from housing.
 Following this principle means that:

-bulletpeople can change service providers without losing their homes or their 'place' in the community (think about what happens when someone comes into conflict with the service provider in a traditional 'group home' environment)
+bulletPeople can change service providers without losing their homes or their place in the community (think about what often happens when someone comes into conflict with the service provider in a traditional 'group home' environment);

-bulletpeople can make major changes in the amount or type of service support they require without being required to relocate (think about what happens when someone who lives in a traditional residential service requires twice as much, or half as much support, or when they want to explore a different kind of living arrangement)
+bulletPeople can make major changes in the amount or type of service support they require without being required to relocate (think about what happens when someone who lives in a traditional residential service requires twice as much, or half as much support as they used to, or when they want to explore a different kind of living arrangement).

 Secondly, whenever we developed housing, we followed a principle of creating inclusive housing arrangements -- creating housing that would be attractive to, and would include, a majority of individuals and families without disabilities, financial or social challenges.
 Following this principle means that:

-bulletthe community is economically balanced -- some members are contributing full costs, and other members may receive financial assistance towards their housing costs -- but the community is not comprised entirely of members who depend on housing or financial subsidies.
-This makes the community-as-a-whole less dependent on the ebbs and flows of competing political and economic interests
+bulletThe community is economically balanced -- some members are contributing full costs, and other members may receive financial assistance towards their housing costs -- but the community is not comprised entirely of members who depend on housing or financial subsidies.
+This makes the community-as-a-whole less dependent on the ebb and flow of competing political and economic interests;

 Thirdly, we have always worked in the direction of individual, shared, or cooperative homeownership, creating stability for the community and its members, and conferring positive status on all members.

-bulletcooperative ownership allows the creation of a community of shared interest and responsibility, and supports equal status and self-governance among members
+bulletCooperative or co-housing ownership allows the creation of a community of shared interest and responsibility, and supports equal status and self-governance among members.

 Fourth, we have always worked to establish democratic governance and control, shared equally by all community members, which avoids the typical status differences between social service (or social housing) 'governors' and 'consumers' or 'recipients'.

-We would always recommend that plans for multiple housing projects be adapted to include a majority of community members without disabilities.
+We would always recommend that plans for multiple housing projects be adapted to include a majority of community members who do not happen to live with disabilities.

-bulletexplore individual home ownership (e.g. the national Home of Your Own project)
+bulletIndividual home ownership (e.g. the national Home of Your Own project);

 © 2003 David and Faye Wetherow !
 CommunityWorks